basicallydan/danhough.com/busking/2017-10-14-north-greenwich.md

 A young woman came up before I began playing _Get Back_ by the Beatles.
 She stopped to listen and then we chatted - I found out she was from Bahrain and told her that I grew up in Saudi Arabia.
 She told me that with my voice, I should be making more money from this!
 Very kind :)

+### The best performance

+For my second rendition of Simple Twist of Fate I believe I did a stellar job.
+I thought about the fact that it's in 3/4 time and decdied to speed it up based on that knowledge, it worked really well.
+Much more lively.

 ## How to improve

 I should practice some of my more lively, exciting songs like _Fat Botttomed Girls_, _I Knew You Were Trouble_ and _The Lazy Song_.
 That will help a lot, I think.